Skip to main content

 2. Check Traefik ACME logs: docker logs traefik

-3. Ensure port 80 and 443 are open on the cloud node
+3. Ensure ports 80 and 443 are open on the cloud node

 4. Verify DNS provider API credentials in Traefik config

-1. Verify Promtail and Node Exporter are running on all nodes
+1. Verify OTel Collector is running on all nodes

 Migration from the Base Kit